-- You can "nudge it" a few pixels with your keyboard's UP/DOWN/LEFT/RIGHT keys
+- You can "nudge it" one pixel at a time with your keyboard's UP/DOWN/LEFT/RIGHT keys

 - You can move it with bigger steps by holding down SHIFT and using your keyboard's UP/DOWN/LEFT/RIGHT keys

 - You can move your controls to be aligned in one direction by using the align tools found in the Property Inspector

 Snapping and Smart Guides #

 When you move objects on the canvas, Mockups tries to suggest alignment relative to other objects on the canvas using smart guides.
 This makes alignment a little easier and makes your Mockups generally look neater.

 If you ever want to temporarily disable this feature, you can hold down the CTRL key (CMD key on Mac) while moving or resizing, and snapping will be turned off.
 If you want to turn this feature off entirely, you can do so by altering your config file settings.

 Resizing UI Controls#